 Value classes make copies of the data whenever the object is copied or passed to a function.
 MATLAB numeric types are value classes.

-See Comparing Handle and Value Classes for a more complete discussion.
+See Comparison of Handle and Value Classes for a more complete discussion.

 For information on class constructors, see Class Constructor Methods